Warming up a Viscous Fluid#

 Multiphysics#

-The multiphysics subsection enable to turn on (true) and off (false) the physics of interest.
+The multiphysics subsection enables to turn on (true) and off (false) the physics of interest.
 Here heat transfer and viscous dissipation must be set (see Bonuses for results without viscous dissipation).

 subsection multiphysics